Emmure: Continued success and controversy (2012–2015)

-Line-up departure, new members, and Look at Yourself (2015-2018)
+Lineup departure, new members, and Look at Yourself (2015–2018)

 On December 22, 2015, it was reported by mass sources including Alternative Press and Lambgoat that all members apart from vocalist Frankie Palmeri had departed from the group.
 There is a conflicting debate on the reason for the members' exit.
-Longtime bassist Mark Davis announced that they would be forming a project of their own, and stated in another interview that the reason for the members' exit from Emmure involved Palmeri not letting the band play a line of scheduled US shows, he concluded this by saying “If someone is bringing you down or holding you back from your full potential, it's time to cut them out, no matter how much you may love them.”
+Longtime bassist Mark Davis announced that he would be forming a project of his own, and stated in another interview that the reason for the members' exit from Emmure involved Palmeri not letting the band play a line of scheduled US shows, he concluded this by saying "If someone is bringing you down or holding you back from your full potential, it's time to cut them out, no matter how much you may love them."
 Palmeri, on the other hand, stated in an interview with Blabbermouth; "to me, they lost the passion for playing in Emmure a long time ago."
 Months later Palmeri revealed the new Emmure lineup during a comeback show Oberhausen, Germany, which includes current and past members of Glass Cloud and the now-defunct Tony Danza Tapdance Extravaganza.

-Emmure announced their departure from Victory Records on October 13, 2016 and had signed with SharpTone Records, while also releasing the first single "Torch" from their upcoming album, titled Look at Yourself.
+Emmure announced their departure from Victory Records on October 13, 2016, and had signed with SharpTone Records, while also releasing the first single "Torch" from their upcoming album, titled Look at Yourself.
 On December 16, 2016, the band released "Russian Hotel Aftermath", the second single.

 Emmure toured well into 2017, the band supported After the Burial on their Carry the Flame tour alongside Fit for A King, Fit for An Autopsy and Invent, Animate in the Winter of 2017.
 Emmure also played on the entire 2017 Vans Warped Tour, the band appeared on the Monster Energy Stage.
 Emmure also returned to Europe in the Fall of 2017, playing on the Never Say Die tour.
 They headlined the tour alongside Deez Nuts and Chelsea Grin.
 Kublai Khan, Sworn In, Polaris and Lorna Shore all joined up as support on the tour.
-Emmure returned to Australia in the February of 2018, as they supported Thy Art is Murder on their headliner with Fit for an Autopsy and Justice for the Damned also rounding up the lineup.
+Emmure returned to Australia in the February 2018, as they supported Thy Art is Murder on their headliner with Fit for an Autopsy and Justice for the Damned also rounding up the lineup.
 The band also did a short run in Japan during February.
 Emmure did a USA headliner in the Spring of 2018, Counterparts, King 810 and Varials all joined the tour as main support.
 Emmure opened up for Thy Art is Murder once again on the European Death Dealers tour.
 Miss May I and Knocked Loose were also part of the lineup.
 In the Fall of 2018, Emmure and Stick to Your Guns co-headlined a tour throughout the Fall of 2018.
 Wage War and Sanction joined the lineup as support.